sukhsinghcodes/eth-gas-tracker/README.md

 - **Tools**: As this is a small app I will use Vite to create the project.
 If this app were to be scaled up I would use Next.js even though I don't have much experience with it, I have been meaning to use it on a personal project.
 - **UX Design**: I've looked at various gas trackers such as Etherscan, Blocknative and gasprice.io.
 I will take inspiration of the layout from these sites.
 - **UI Design**: I have also surfed Dribbble for some inspiration on the design of the app.
-- **UI library**: Chakra UI - I haven't used this before, I'm more familiar with Material UI but Chaakra UI looks like a good lightweight alternative.
+- **UI library**: Chakra UI - I haven't used this before, I'm more familiar with Material UI but Chakra UI looks like a good lightweight alternative.
 - **Data**: I will be using the api provided here [https://api.ethgasstation.info/api/fee-estimate]
 - **Data fetching**: Because this is a simple client-side only app I will be using React Query with Axios, utilising React Query's refetch interval to update the data every 30 seconds.
 In a production app I would use WebSockets (Socket.IO) to update the UI in real time, fetch data on server side and cache for 30 seconds.
 - **Currency conversion**: As I want to display the gas price in USD I will be using the CoinGecko API to get the current price of ETH in USD.
 I will also need to convert the gas price from Gwei to ETH.
 This is a simple calculation of dividing the gas price by 1,000,000,000.
 If I were to scale this app up I would use a library such as Ethers.js to use the utility functons for converting between units, but also to turn this into a dApp and add all sorts of features.